marklove5102/storm32bgc/README.md

 The firmwares are free and the GUI is open source, for the details of the terms of usage/licenses see <a href="http://www.olliw.eu/2013/storm32bgc">here</a>.

-<strong>Further resources:</strong><br>- project web page http://www.olliw.eu/2013/storm32bgc (out-dated)/<br>- thread at rcgroups http://www.rcgroups.com/forums/showthread.php?t=2055844<br>- wiki for the documentation http://www.olliw.eu/storm32bgc-wiki/
+<strong>Further resources:</strong><br>- project web page http://www.olliw.eu/2013/storm32bgc (out-dated)<br>- thread at rcgroups http://www.rcgroups.com/forums/showthread.php?t=2055844<br>- wiki for the documentation http://www.olliw.eu/storm32bgc-wiki

 ## STorM32 v6.2 Board